 A new "Mountain Meeting Place"

 Throughout the unfolding history of the Mountain community there have always been community meeting places.
 Around 1900 it was perhaps the Mountain View Hotel or maybe Daniel Cotter's Hotel (on the corner of Concession and Upper Wentworth).
 For many, between 1961 and 1976, it was the Millionaire Drive Inn at Upper James and Mohawk.
 After that the Mountain Plaza Mall was an unofficial community meeting place.
-But those places are all gone and present choices are not so obvious.
-Even the ubiquitous Tim Horton's outlets for which our city is famous are now mostly just a place to drive-through rather than a place to meet.
-So, for those who love the Mountain, and there are many of you, we thought that we should create a new meeting place here on the Internet.
-We hope that this site will provoke many nostalgic memories and inspire many conversations.
+But those places are all gone and current alternative choices are not so obvious.
+Even the ubiquitous Tim Horton's outlets for which our city is famous are now often a place to drive-through rather than a place to meet.
+So, for those who love the Mountain, and there are many of you, we thought that we should create a meeting place here on the Internet.
+We don't profess any special knowledge or expertise.
+We simply wish to represent the views of those who love life on Hamilton Mountain and share some of the reasons for their enthusiasm.
+We hope that this site will provoke some nostalgic memories.
 So, pour yourself a fresh cup of coffee and linger awhile.
 We hope that you will find something to enjoy.

 Corrections and Clarifications We do value accuracy and desire to correct errors promptly.
 To bring concerns to our attention please e-mail the webmaster at: firstname.lastname@example.org